 #6 – A large enough bathroom so you can dress, shower, and move around in it

 Since RVs are generally between 150 – 350 square feet, it’s reasonable to expect a much smaller bathroom than you’d find in a traditional home.
 We don’t think the RV bathroom needs to be very large, since you’ll likely spend little time in it when compared to other areas.
 However, you do want to make sure your shower is tall and large enough so you can stand and wash in it comfortably.
-Rich is 6′-4″ and we had to cross off a number of RVs from our list as he literally would have had to sit or contort himself in some way in order to shower!
+As I’m 6′-4″ we had to cross off a number of RVs from our list as I literally would have had to sit or contort myself in some way to use the shower.